mbunds/aurora-reflex/flat/README.md

-generation, but my "rogue" contribution after the fact, when critical modules were already developed with intent shared by myself and the session, mis-matched the AI context, and caused it to start "guessing" (not hallucinating) about my goal for the DB, which ALMOST sounded plausible, but it never complained, but instead happily helped me embed my self-sabotage deeply into code loaded with misaligned intent.
+generation, but my "rogue" contribution after the fact, when critical modules were already developed with intent shared by myself and the session, mis-matched the AI context, and caused it to start "guessing" (not hallucinating) about my goal for the DB, which ALMOST sounded plausible, but it never complained, and instead happily helped me embed my self-sabotage deeply into code loaded with misaligned intent.